HOSTYON/qycli/README.md

   - Added speed through CDN
   - Making IPv6 only hosts compatible to IPv4
   - No worrying Let's Encrypt certificates might not renew properly after 90 days

+  More to come soon...
+  This project is far from finished and cannot be used at the moment.